spandian-godaddy/vps4/README.md

 Secrets like, for instance, production database credentials, are stored in an encrypted properties file in the environment directory:

-`config.enc.properties` is a properties file encrypted with the environment's public key
+`config.properties.enc` is a properties file encrypted with the environment's public key

 The public and private keys for the respective environments are read from the classpath at:

     vps4.{environment}.priv.pem
     vps4.{environment}.pub.pem

+The keys can be found on the Jenkins server at /opt/vps4/keys.
+_Never_ check in the `vps4.stage.key` or `vps4.prod.key` files.
+These files are explicitly ignored in .gitignore.

-To modify encrypted properties, unencrypt the `vps.enc.properties` file for a particular environment:
+To modify encrypted properties, unencrypt the `vps.properties.enc` file for a particular environment:

-    mvn exec:java@decrypt-config -Dvps4.env={environment}
+    mvn -Dvps4.env={environment} exec:java@decrypt-config

-This will use the environment private key to decrypt `vps4.enc.properties` into `vps4.unenc.properties`.
+This will use the environment private key to decrypt `vps4.properties.enc` into `vps4.properties.unenc`.

-Modify `vps4.unenc.properties`, then re-encrypt:
+Modify `vps4.properties.unenc`, then re-encrypt:

-    mvn exec:java@encrypt-config -Dvps4.env={environment}
+    mvn -Dvps4.env={environment} exec:java@encrypt-config

-_Never_ check in the `vps4.unenc.properties` files, as these contain the plaintext secrets.
+_Never_ check in the `vps4.properties.unenc` files, as these contain the plaintext secrets.
 These files are explicitly ignored in .gitignore.